cakemanny/cakemanny.github.io/_posts/2023-04-01-computing-stack-maps.md

 ```

+As we perform semantic analysis of the program we maintain a chain of scopes
+while traversing the AST.
 We can follow the evolution of our scope chain as we analyse function `f`.

 ```
                  ->           ->                ->          ->
   upon entering f   gc-point 1      bind a        gc-point 2       bind b